mukund109/vow/README.md

 * links to previous sheets
   * list of previous sheets should not change on sort
   * browser history can still change
+* mouse - highlight on hover
+* some kind of pagination

+* re-write frontend in Elm in July?

 display message if server responds with 400 code on POST request example of message - "pivot column needs to have less than X values"